 However, with the continued discussion of gender pay gap between men and women, Heller explains that in today’s society, the societal pressure is not just for women to succeed, but they must succeed “at home, be a good mom and be a good executive; you have to be everything now.
 There is still so much disrespect in society towards women that they will have to work twice as hard to accomplish half as much.”

 In both fall 2016 and fall 2017, 62 percent of the student population at Hodges University was female.
 This includes both undergraduate, graduate and English as a Second Language (ESL) students.

 “Many of the women we see are single mothers.
 They are now trying to be a role model to their children or their families for that matter, or their husbands are unable to make enough money to support the family, so they are saying, ‘I’m going to move forward and make money myself,’” said Erlis Abazi, director of admissions in Naples.

 But what about the men?

-If we take a more in-depth look at the psychological differences between men and women, Dr. Amber Pope, program chair for clinical mental health counseling at Hodges, explains that oftentimes socioeconomic status and differing types of labor can play a role in a man’s decision to enroll in college.
+If we take a more in-depth look at the psychological differences between men and women, Dr. Amber Pope, program chair at Hodges, explains that oftentimes socioeconomic status and differing types of labor can play a role in a man’s decision to enroll in college.